ldelossa/cilium/.github/ISSUE_TEMPLATE/enterprise_branch_initialization.md

 (We don't add the things below directly at this point so that there's a chance to do review on a PR.)

-## Add Atlantis

-- [ ] Add atlantis:
-  - [ ] Add the `atlantis.yaml` file, which you can typically copy from the last stable branch to have a template, and then figure out which versions you should be pulling in (typically the latest released ones).
-  - [ ] Run `atlantis gen` as part of the CI/Release/Hotfix builds, by adding jobs to the github workflows.
-For inspiration, look at [this PR for v1.13].
-(Things might have moved around a fair bit, don't just blindly copy.)

-Note that at this point some of the atlantis plugins might not be compatible with the new OSS code structure.
-Disable them, and notify people on Slack that this incompatibility exists.
-It's more important to get the branch initialized than to have it be perfect from the get-go, as not having this branch blocks forward porting work of enterprise-only features.
-Don't forget to get all the plugins enabled again before shipping a release, though! :ship:

 ## CI and Makefiles